5 Signs You Should Outsource Lead Generation (Not Hire In-House)

 - Hand over assets at the end.
 When the engagement ends, you should own the warmed domains, the contact lists, and the sequence templates.
 If an agency holds those hostage, walk away.

-We have onboarded clients at Stellar Digital who came to us after burning through two SDRs and $200,000 in two years with nothing to show for it.
-The problem was never the people -- it was the absence of a system.
+We've onboarded clients at Stellar Digital who came to us after burning through two SDRs and $200,000 in two years with nothing to show for it.
+The problem was never the people.
+It was the absence of a system.
 No validated ICP, no tested copy, no deliverability infrastructure.

 A 90-day agency engagement built what those SDRs never had: warmed domains, a proven sequence framework, a clear ICP definition, and 30-40 qualified meetings to analyze.
 The client then hired an SDR with that playbook in hand, and that SDR hit quota in their second month.

-Outsourcing first does not mean outsourcing forever.
+Outsourcing first doesn't mean outsourcing forever.
 It means building the foundation before you put someone on it.

 For a detailed breakdown of what outbound campaigns cost at each stage, see our B2B lead generation cost guide.
 If you decide to run cold email yourself, the cold email automation guide covers the technical setup you need to avoid getting blacklisted.